Cavities, Toothache, Chipped Teeth

 If you have a broken or chipped tooth, try to save any pieces that have come off and rinse your mouth with warm water.
 Apply a cold compress to your face to reduce swelling, and see a dentist as soon as possible.

-Knocked-out tooth: If you have knocked out a tooth, hold it by the crown (the part that is usually visible in the mouth) and rinse it with water.
-Try to reinsert the tooth into the socket, or place it in a cup of milk or saltwater to keep it moist.
-See a dentist immediately.
+If you have knocked out a tooth, hold it by the crown (the part that is usually visible in the mouth) and rinse it with water.
+Do not scrub or remove any tissue fragments.
+Try to reinsert the tooth into the socket, if possible, or place it in a container of milk or saliva.
+Seek immediate dental care within 30 minutes for the best chance of saving the tooth.

 If you have a loose or lost filling or crown, see a dentist as soon as possible.
 Try to keep the area clean and avoid chewing on that side of your mouth.